-The standard VA loan limit for one-unit properties in most counties was $647,200 in 2022 — up from $548,250 in 2021.
+The maximum conforming VA loan limit for one-unit properties in most counties was $647,200 in 2022 — up from $548,250 in 2021.
 VA lenders are able to offer borrowers more favorable finance terms, such as a competitive interest rate, comparable closing costs and the ability to refinance the funding fee.
 The loan itself is provided by qualified lenders such as banks and mortgage companies, and you still have to meet credit and income requirements to qualify.